Skip to content

 String trimmer

-A string trimmer, also known as a grass trimmer or weed whacker, helps you create clean edges along paths, sidewalks, driveways, and other flat surfaces that grass can grow over.
+A string trimmer, also known as a grass trimmer or weed whacker, helps you create clean edges along paths, sidewalks, driveways, and other flat surfaces where grass can grow over.

 String trimmers come in gas and electric varieties.
 Gas-powered models are noisier but good for larger jobs, while electric trimmers are quieter and better for smaller jobs and residential work.